tolstoyevsky/pieman/README.md

 Allows specifying the projects location.
 By default, the directory named `build` is created in the current directory.

+##### CREATE_ONLY_CHROOT=false

+Makes Pieman restrict itself to creating only a chroot environment based on the operating system specified via `OS`.
+The chroot environment can be used immediately or later to reduce the time of building images.
+See `BASE_DIR`.

 ---

 #### Networking